rfitzhugh/replay/spec.md

 2. `order-submission-async`
 3. `inventory-low-stock-notification`

 Each includes source code + validated walkthrough with Socratic `instruction` content.
+Because every MVP example includes a smell step, each smell step must also ship a valid `example` (`before` / `after`); validation fails without it
+(see Validation Rules).

 ## Presentation Layer